swethamohanraj/Experiment-11-programming-logic-device-s-FPGA-BOARDS-/README.md

 ### THEORY

 ### Procedure
-Start the Quartus II Programmer.
+1. Start the Quartus II Programmer.
-Click Add File and select the path to the desired .sof.
+2. Click Add File and select the path to the desired .sof.
-Turn on the Program/Configure option for the added file.
+3. Turn on the Program/Configure option for the added file.
-Click Start to download the selected file to the FPGA.
+4. Click Start to download the selected file to the FPGA.
 Configuration is complete when the progress bar reaches 100%.

-### Output
 ![image](https://user-images.githubusercontent.com/94228215/174054652-ebf8ce42-770f-49ee-98cb-0aa4f285b2d9.png)
 ![image](https://user-images.githubusercontent.com/94228215/174054670-6780af1c-2f9a-4f9a-bb8a-74a681ec80d8.png)